Alexander Armstrong: Television presenting

 On 1 June 2015, Armstrong presented a documentary, Rome's Invisible City, which used 3D scanning technology to discover the underground spaces below the city.
-Subsequently, it was announced that Armstrong would be making a three-part series exploring the lost and hidden sites of Florence, Naples, and Venice.
+Subsequently, it was announced he would be making a three-part series exploring the lost and hidden sites of Florence, Naples, and Venice.

-In 2015, Armstrong presented a three-part factual series for ITV, called Land of the Midnight Sun, in which he travelled half-way round the Arctic Circle meeting its inhabitants and exploring their ways of life.
-In January 2016, he guest presented Bruce's Hall of Fame on BBC One.
+In 2015, Armstrong presented a three-part factual series for ITV, called Alexander Armstrong in the Land of the Midnight Sun, in which he travelled half-way round the Arctic Circle meeting its inhabitants and exploring their ways of life.
+In January 2016, he guest-presented Bruce's Hall of Fame on BBC One.

-In 2017, he presented Don't Ask Me Ask Britain and Teach My Pet to Do That, both on ITV.
+In 2017, Armstrong presented Don't Ask Me Ask Britain and Teach My Pet to Do That, both on ITV.

-Armstrong has done other voiceover work, including Mr Wolf and Captain Dog in Peppa Pig and he is the narrator of Hey Duggee.